Burtson-Labs/bandit-engine/README.md

 1. **Use an API Gateway/Wrapper**: Deploy the OllamaGateway (soon to be renamed AiGateway) or similar backend service
 2. **Proxy AI Requests**: Route all AI requests through your secure backend
-3. **Environment Isolation**: Keep API keys and sensitive configuration on the server side
+3. **Environment Isolation**: Keep credentials and sensitive configuration in backend services (not the browser bundle)
 4. **Authentication**: Implement proper user authentication and request validation

 ### Gateway Setup